Online Dominating Set: The Cost of Being Online

+\end{lemma} \begin{proof} For \cds, \aparent selects no vertices of degree~$1$, except possibly $v_1$.
+Thus, the algorithm selects all vertices of degree at least~$2$ plus at most one vertex of degree~$0$ or~$1$.

-\end{proposition} \begin{proof} For trees with at least two vertices, \aparent selects the internal vertices plus at most one leaf.
-Clearly, the size of the minimal connected dominating set of any tree $T$ equals the number of its internal vertices. \end{proof}
+For trees with at most two vertices, the minimum size of a connected dominating set is~$1$.
+For trees with more than two vertices, the minimum size of a connected dominating set of any tree $T$ equals the number of vertices with degree at least~$2$. \end{proof}